The Federal Reserve System—or the "Fed" as it's known—arguably plays the most crucial role in the U.S. economy.

 Where does the Fed get its money?

 The Federal Reserve makes money—lots of it.
-The Fed has nearly $3 trillion in assets, as of July 2011.
+The Fed had over $4.5 trillion in assets, as of March 12, 2015.
 The majority of revenue comes from open market operations—specifically the interest on the Fed's portfolio of Treasury securities as well as the money that comes from the buying/selling of the securities and their derivatives.

 Other Fed revenue come from sales of financial services like check and electronic payment processing and discount loans to banks.
 There's also interest on foreign deposits within the Federal Banking system.

 However, the Fed doesn't really keep the money.
 The government receives all of the system's annual profits—after certain expenses.
-In 2010, the Federal Reserve made a profit of $82 billion and transferred $79 billion to the U.S. Treasury.
+In 2014, the Fed sent $98.7 billion of its $101.5 billion total net income in 2014 to the U.S. Treasury.

 How does the Fed affect U.S. citizens?